-313.5.1 VEHICLES WITHOUT EMERGENCY EQUIPMENT
+314.4.1 VEHICLES WITHOUT EMERGENCY EQUIPMENT

 Vehicles not equipped with red light and siren are prohibited from initiating or joining in any pursuit.
+Officer(s) in such vehicles may provide support to pursuing units as long as their vehicle is operated in compliance with all traffic laws.

-313.5.2 PRIMARY UNIT RESPONSIBILITIES
+314.4.2 PRIMARY UNIT RESPONSIBILITIES

 The initial pursuing officer will be designated as the primary pursuit unit and will be responsible for the conduct of the pursuit unless it is unable to remain reasonably close enough to the violator's vehicle.
-The primary responsibility of the officer initiating the pursuit is the apprehension of the suspect(s) without unreasonable danger to themselves or other persons (Minn.
+The primary responsibility of the officer initiating the pursuit is the apprehension of the suspect(s) without unreasonable danger to him/herself or other persons (Minn.
 Stat. § 626.8458 Subd.
 2 (4)).

-The primary unit should notify Transit Control Center, requesting priority radio traffic and stating that a vehicle pursuit has been initiated.
-As soon as practicable, the officer should provide information including, but not limited to:
+The primary unit should notify Transit Control Center, commencing with a request for priority radio traffic, that a vehicle pursuit has been initiated, and as soon as practicable provide information including, but not limited to:

-- (a) Reason for the pursuit.

-- (b) Location and direction of travel.

-- (c) Speed of the fleeing vehicle.

-- (d) Description of the fleeing vehicle and license number, if known.

-- (e) Number of occupants. - (f) The identity or description of the known occupants. - (g) Weather, road and traffic conditions. - (h) Identity of other agencies involved in the pursuit. - (i) Information concerning the use of firearms, threat of force, injuries, hostages, or other unusual hazards. - (j) Request for medical assistance for any person injured in the course of the pursuit (Minn.
+- (a) Reason for the pursuit. - (b) Location and direction of travel. - (c) Speed of the fleeing vehicle. - (d) Description of the fleeing vehicle and license number, if known. - (e) Number of occupants. - (f) The identity or description of the known occupants. - (g) Weather, road and traffic conditions. - (h) Identity of other agencies involved in the pursuit. - (i) Information concerning the use of firearms, threat of force, injuries, hostages or other unusual hazards. - (j) Request for medical assistance for any person injured in the course of the pursuit (Minn.
 Stat. § 626.8458 Subd.
 2 (6); Minn.
 R. § 6700.2701).

-Unless relieved by a secondary unit, the officer in the primary unit shall be responsible for broadcasting the progress of the pursuit.
-Once a secondary unit, supervisor, or air support becomes available, the primary unit should turn over the responsibility of broadcasting the progress of the pursuit in order to minimize distractions and allow the primary unit to concentrate foremost on safe pursuit tactics (Minn.
+Unless relieved by a supervisor or secondary unit, the officer in the primary unit shall be responsible for broadcasting the progress of the pursuit.
+Unless circumstances reasonably indicate otherwise, the primary unit should relinquish the responsibility of broadcasting the progress of the pursuit to a secondary unit or aircraft joining the pursuit to minimize distractions and allow the primary unit to concentrate foremost on safe pursuit tactics (Minn.
 R. § 6700.2701).

-313.5.3 SECONDARY UNITS RESPONSIBILITIES
+314.4.3 SECONDARY UNITS RESPONSIBILITIES